QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: NNLO Non-singlet solution in Laplace space

-Investigating the proton spin-independent structure function which is denoting by $F_2^p (x, Q^2)$ at the NNLO approximations in the pQCD and at large values of $x$ are specifically our concern in the present work.
-Some analytical solutions of the DGLAP evolution equations, using the Laplace transform technique, have been reported recently ~\cite{Block:2010du,Block:2011xb,Block:2010fk,Block:2009en,Block:2010ti,Zarei:2015jvh,Taghavi-Shahri:2016ktz,Boroun:2015cta,Boroun:2014dka} which contains remarkable success from the phenomenological points of view.
-Additionally, using the referred technique, one can find some achievement at the NLO approximation on spin-independent analysis of the structure function $F_2^p (x, Q^2)$ in~\cite{Khanpour:2016uxh} and its application with charged-current structure functions $xF_3(x, Q^2)$ in ~\cite{MoosaviNejad:2016ebo} {{}and for EMC effect in \cite{Sheibani:2018gxt}}.
-Employing the laplace transform on the spin-dependent of structure functions, i.e. $x g_1^p (x, Q^2)$, at NLO and NNLO approximations can also be found in Refs.~\cite{AtashbarTehrani:2013qea,Salajegheh:2018hfs}.
+In this work, our main interest is to investigate the proton spin-independent structure function, $F_2^p (x, Q^2)$, in non-singlet case at the NNLO QCD analysis, specifically, in large values of $x$.
+Some analytical solutions of the DGLAP equations based on the Laplace transform technique have been recently presented, see for example Refs.~\cite{Block:2010du,Block:2011xb,Block:2010fk,Block:2009en,Block:2010ti,Zarei:2015jvh,Taghavi-Shahri:2016ktz,Boroun:2015cta,Boroun:2014dka} which contain remarkable success from phenomenological point of view.
+In Ref.~\cite{Khanpour:2016uxh}, using the mentioned technique authors have presented their spin-independent analysis of the structure function $F_2^p (x, Q^2)$ at NLO accuracy.
+In Refs.~\cite{MoosaviNejad:2016ebo} and \cite{Sheibani:2018gxt}, the application of Laplace transform technique to the analysis of charged-current structure functions $xF_3(x,Q^2)$ as well as the EMC effects are studied.
+The spin-dependent structure functions $x g_1^p (x, Q^2)$ are analyzed via the same technique in Refs.~\cite{AtashbarTehrani:2013qea,Salajegheh:2018hfs} at NLO and NNLO accuracies.